Corning Housing Partnership

 The Strategic Action Plan for the I‐86 Innovation Corridor was designed to accelerate public/private investment, create job opportunities, advance regional competitiveness, and create the magnetism to draw and keep young, skilled workforce participants.
 The Plan was designed to exploit, connect, and leverage the region’s strengths and resources, including key physical and innovation assets, which had been identified in a prior set of foundational studies and analyses completed by Three Rivers.
 The Vision of the plan was for “The I‐86 Innovation Corridor to be recognized as a destination business development location, distinguished by its concentration of multi‐ national anchor companies, advanced infrastructure to support innovation and technology, rich educational and research resources, specialized and skilled workforce and vibrant communities.”

 The Plan included four key strategies including Leadership, Human Capital, Built Environment, and Innovation and Business Development.
-In 2018, Three Rivers again took the lead in development of a 3-county workforce development strategy.
+Three Rivers again took the lead in development of a 3-county workforce development strategy as a continuation of the I86 Innovation Corridor plan.

 Three Rivers took the lead in coalescing the City of Corning, community leaders and private investors to revitalize downtown Corning.
 In fact, the initiative was recognized as the first major revitalization effort in the country that was focused on historic renovation of a downtown main street.
 Market Street in Corning, and subsequently Corning’s Gaffer District, continues to be recognized on a national level as a model for revitalization of downtown and community cores in communities with under 50,000 population.